 President Trump’s Twitter activity has set a dangerous precedent for world politics

 But Twitter’s distinction from other sites is both in its appeal and its power.
-The absence of numerical follower-counts as on Facebook and Snapchat makes for the absence of social hierarchy, while the influence of Instagram and Twitter users is determined solely by such values.
+The absence of numerical follower-counts on Facebook and Snapchat makes for the absence of social hierarchy, while the influence of Instagram and Twitter users is determined solely by such values.
 Twitter is distinguished from Instagram, then, through its aforementioned focus on the verbal over the visual.
-Twitter trades in unfiltered opinions, even though this does not this make for an immediately profitable business.
+While this doesn’t make for an immediately profitable business, Twitter trades in unfiltered opinions.
 The result is a melting pot of perspectives, those that are accessible to all its users, including publicised communications between the world’s most famous individuals.
 This previously meant the platform would bear witness to feuds between pop stars and celebrities, controversial comments made by TV personalities and remarks of societal wisdom by pseudo-political commentators.
-Most of that which filled our virtual timelines varied in relevance, substance and accuracy, but Twitter has changed irrevocably.
+Most of that which filled our virtual timelines varied in relevance, substance and accuracy – but Twitter has changed irrevocably.

 President Trump’s verbal diarrhoea can be interpreted in two distinct ways.
 One could consider his commitment to expressing his opinions over Twitter – be it those concerning his I.Q. or national security – as, at least, in keeping with his commitment to public transparency, a significant factor in his election.
 Attempting to dispel any notions that he is anything like “crooked Hillary”, and ensuring he is unlike any smokescreen president that came before him, Trump will do anything to prove he is “the man of the people”.
 For the neutral spectators looking on, they can point to his Twitter activity as an important part of that justification.
 But for all the candid honesty that his tweets provide, there seems to be a consensus that such incessant online activity works to the detriment of his credibility.
 The embarrassing downside of such public expression becomes clear when observing the president’s online relationships with Twitter’s usual celebrity clientele.